With step-free access from the river or DLR, Greenwich is ideal for less-mobile tourists.

 After a long day, the last thing you want to do is more travelling.
 Luckily, there's plenty to do in Greenwich in the evening.
 Greenwich Theatre is fully accessible and welcomes guide dogs.
 Visit the Greenwich Theatre website for more information on accessibility and to see what's on.

 Greenwich is also home to the Up The Creek comedy club, which has a great programme of stand-up comedy, open-mic nights and speed dating.
 Note: there are three stairs at the entrance and the restaurant is upstairs, although food can be brought down and eaten in the comedy room.
-Alternatively, you could try one of the many excellent, wheelchair-accessible restaurants in Greenwich, such as Jamie's Italian and The Spread Eagle.
+Alternatively, you could try one of the many excellent, wheelchair-accessible restaurants in Greenwich, such as The Spread Eagle.